-- Information in this section will help you make determinations about: - Filing Status - Ask the client if they have ever been married. - Make sure to enter a date for any of the Marital Status' that require one. - Dependents - Everyone who lived with the taxpayer (except spouse) and anyone they supported but did not live with must be listed Part II, #2. - Various credits and deductions - Reminder: Be sure to answer the questions in the "To be completed by a Certified Volunteer Preparer" shaded area.
+- Information in this section will help you make determinations about: - Filing Status - Ask the client if they have ever been married. - Dependents - All members that live in the household must be listed for question 2. - Various credits and deductions - Reminder: Be sure to answer the questions in the "To be completed by a Certified Volunteer Preparer" shaded area.